 The Office is currently working on other demonstration projects that cover the following research topics:

 - Integrated Project Delivery and Performance Contracting: Examining GSA's use of integrated project delivery and performance contracting at three GSA high-performance green building projects to link outcomes with decisions made during the design and construction processes.
 This subpage is currently under construction.

-- Indoor Light and Human Health: Assessing building occupant experience of light to identify health outcomes linked to measured light exposure
+- Circadian Light For Your Health: Assessing building occupant experience of light to identify health outcomes linked to measured light exposure